University of Leicester

 Experience:

-A minimum of 12 months paid full-time (or equivalent) experience, clinical or research, which gave you contact with one or more client groups with whom clinical psychologists may work
+A minimum of 12 months paid full-time (or equivalent in part-time working) experience, clinical or research, which gave you contact with one or more client groups with whom clinical psychologists may work

 Residence:

-We do not accept applicants who do not meet the requirements for Home Fees.
+We do not accept applicants who do not meet the requirements for Home Fee status.

 Please see our Funding page for further details.